by Santorini Dave • Updated: October 3, 2018

 - 495 rooms, including 80 suites.

 - Standard rooms are 500 sq ft.
 Suites come in 10 styles, ranging from 700 to 4,000 sq ft.
 The Executive Suite (715 sq ft) is a great deal with pool views (with optional balcony) and a small sitting room.
 The Grand Suite (950 sq ft) has a sunken bathtub and jacuzzi, wet bar, and dining room for eight people.
 The Mediterranean Suite (2,000 sq ft) has two master bedrooms, a dining area for 10 and an optional patio with outdoor fireplace.
 The Villa Suite (2,500 sq ft) has a private courtyard with pool, jacuzzi, wet bar, and gas grill.
-The Penthouse Suite (4,000 sq ft) has two bedrooms, dining room for 10, double-sided fireplace, baby grand piano, full kitchen, and bar.
+The Penthouse Suite (4,000 sq ft) has two bedrooms, a dining room for 10, double-sided fireplace, baby grand piano, full kitchen, and bar.

 - The pool area is spectacular and covers eight acres with stylish cabanas and lush landscaping – including a grape vineyard.
-The main pool pool features a sand bottom that extends to create a small beach.
+The main pool features a sand bottom that extends to create a small beach.
 The Pond is a small pool geared for adults with a DJ, though not nearly as rowdy as dayclubs on the Strip.

-- The spa and salon is exceptional and a big draw for locals as well as hotel guests.
+- The spa and salon are exceptional and a big draw for locals as well as hotel guests.
 The separate structure overlooks the pool, with the salon surrounded by tall glass walls to let in lots of natural light.
 The spa has 22 treatment rooms and a co-ed steam room, jacuzzis, and relaxation areas.
 It also has its own pool and parking area.

 - The outdoor area that includes the pool is known as The Backyard.
 It has a number of different areas that can be used for weddings and other private functions to augment the 69,000 sq ft of meeting space (featuring four ballrooms and 39 meeting rooms) indoors.